philmccarthy/philmccarthy.github.io/_posts/2021-05-26-useful-unix-commands.md

 category: devEnv
 ---

 I recently began going through Michael Hartl's Learn Enough Command Line to Be Dangerous course, and I'm using this post to keep notes about useful Unix commands.
-I'm actively updating this post as I work through the course!

 ## Basics

+Learn Enough covers crucial commands for the Unix command line.
+Unix is a family of operating systems, including Linux, Android, iOS, and macOS.

 ### Sidebar: Using Z shell instead of Bourne-again shell